Freight Shipping from Miami to Baltimore

 How much does it cost to ship freight from Miami to Baltimore?

-Full truckload (FTL) rates from Miami, FL to Baltimore, MD currently range from $2,677-$3,299 for a standard dry van load over the 1,245-mile route.
+Full truckload (FTL) rates from Miami, FL to Baltimore, MD currently range $2,677-$3,299 (roughly $2.15-$2.67 per mile over 1,245 miles).
 LTL shipments typically cost $885-$1,458 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Miami to Baltimore?